Daniel-IRYIVUZE/Containerizing-a-Web-Application/README.md

 # 4. Access the Application:

-- After Docker configuration, access the application at  Local:  http://localhost:8080/ or  Network: http://172.17.0.2:8080/ in your web browser.
+- After Docker configuration, access the application locally at http://localhost:8080/ in your web browser.

 # Note